[DeNovo Protocols → Step-by-Step → DeNovo Protocols]

 To perform a BLAST analysis the subject database must be formatted in BLAST format.
 For this task, DeNovoSeq implements an interface that accepts both protein and nucleotide fasta files as input formatting them for BLAST.

-To do this go to [Annotation → NCBI-BLAST → Format databases] and follows what is stated in Fig.29 for formatting blast subjects.
+To do this go to [Annotation → NCBI-BLAST → Format databases]

 - Import RefSeq databases